 Upload your video to YouTube, and copy the URL of the video.

 It will look like this: https://www.youtube.com/watch?v=Z0yhS_sJkMk

-Please note that some videos may have privacy sharing and may not work.
-This is not something the theme can change, it’s more of a Youtube issue.
+Please note that some videos may have privacy sharing and may not play as they disable videos outside of youtube.

 Vimeo URL Method

 Upload your video to Vimeo, and copy the URL of the video.